Supernovae drive large-scale, incompressible turbulence through small-scale instabilities: Acknowledgments

 \section{\textbf{Acknowledgments}}

-I thank Isabelle Connor, Enrico Ramirez-Ruiz, Michael Grehan, Chang-Goo Kim, Chris Bambic, Chris Thompson, Norm Murray, Ralf Klessen, Amitava Bhattacharjee, and the CITA plasma-astro group for many enlightening discussions.
+I thank the reviewer, Mordecai-Mark Mac Low, for suggesting additional calculations to strengthen the arguments presented in this work, as well as both their detailed discussion about the overstability versus the nonlinear thin shell instability, and the detailed linguistic comments that helped make the manuscript clearer and more precise.
+I thank Isabelle Connor, Enrico Ramirez-Ruiz, Ish Kaul, Chris Thompson, Michael Grehan, Chang-Goo Kim, Chris Bambic, Norm Murray, Ralf Klessen, Amitava Bhattacharjee, Bart Ripperda and the CITA plasma-astro group for many enlightening discussions.
 I acknowledge compute allocations rrg-ripperda and rrg-essick from the Digital Research Alliance of Canada, which supported parts of this project; funding from the Natural Sciences and Engineering Research Council of Canada (NSERC, funding reference number 568580); support from NSF Award 2206756; and high-performance computing resources provided by the Leibniz Rechenzentrum and the Gauss Center for Supercomputing (grants pn76gi, pr73fi, and pn76ga).